Xilinx/xacc/docs/training.md

 ## Books

-This following books may also be relevant in the context of XACC and compute acceleration in general
+This following books may also be relevant in the context of HACC and compute acceleration in general

 1. [Parallel Programming for FPGAs Book](https://arxiv.org/pdf/1805.03648.pdf) by Ryan Kastner, Janarbek Matai, and Stephen Neuendorffer.
 Covers HLS and parallel hardware concepts.
    [Source code on GitHub](https://github.com/KastnerRG/pp4fpgas) [Projects and Labs](https://pp4fpgas.readthedocs.io/en/latest/)